oloBion/Retip/README.md

 ## Introduction

 **Retip** is a tool for predicting Retention Time (RT) for small molecules in a high pressure liquid chromatography (HPLC) Mass Spectrometry analysis, available as both an [**R package**](https://github.com/olobion/Retip/tree/master) and a [**Python package**](https://github.com/oloBion/pyRetip/tree/master).
 Retention time calculation can be useful in identifying unknowns and removing false positive annotations.
-It uses five different machine learning algorithms to built a stable, accurate and fast RT prediction model:
+The **R package** uses six different machine learning algorithms to built a stable, accurate and fast RT prediction model:

 -   **Random Forest:** a decision tree algorithms.
 -   **BRNN:** Bayesian Regularized Neural Network.